VisualComputing/nub/README.md

 }
 ```

 which will create a `shape` interpolator containing [4..10] random key-frames.
-The interpolation is also ran.
+The interpolation is also run.
 The interpolator trajectory may be drawn with code like this:

 ```processing
 ...